List of Arrow characters: Thea Queen / Speedy

-Thea Dearden Queen (portrayed by Willa Holland; main: seasons 1–6; guest: seasons 7-8) is the daughter of Moira Queen and Malcolm Merlyn, though both Malcolm and Thea were unaware of their relation to each other until season two, and the younger half-sister to Oliver Queen and Tommy Merlyn.
+Thea Dearden Queen (portrayed by Willa Holland; main: seasons 1–6; guest: seasons 7–8) is the daughter of Moira Queen and Malcolm Merlyn, though both Malcolm and Thea were unaware of their relation to each other until season two, and the younger half-sister to Oliver Queen and Tommy Merlyn.
 She goes on to become a vigilante known as Speedy.

 Her brother's nickname for her and later hero persona ("Speedy"), her middle name of Dearden and the alias "Mia" she used during her time at Corto Maltese, are Easter egg connections to Mia Dearden, one of the Green Arrow's sidekicks in the comics.

 The Earth-2 Thea Queen has overdosed on Vertigo, causing Tommy to become Dark Archer and plan revenge on the Glades by destroying it.

 Moira Queen

 Moira Dearden Queen (portrayed by Susanna Thompson; main: seasons 1–2; uncredited voice cameo: season 3; guest: seasons 5 & 8) is the mother of Oliver and Thea, the former acting CEO of Queen Consolidated, mayoral candidate and wife of Robert Queen and later Walter Steele.
 She also had a brief affair with Malcolm Merlyn after his wife's death, which resulted in Thea's birth.
-Moira is revealed to be part of Merlyn’s Undertaking and is imprisoned until bail.
-She is later killed by Oliver’s nemesis Slade Wilson after pitting Oliver in choosing whether Thea or Moira dies.
-Following the Crisis event, the formation of Earth-Prime brings back Moira who attends Oliver’s funeral after the latter's death during Crisis and becomes the guardian of Oliver's son, William.
+Moira is revealed to be part of Merlyn's Undertaking and is imprisoned until bail.
+She is later killed by Oliver's nemesis Slade Wilson after pitting Oliver in choosing whether Thea or Moira dies.
+Following the Crisis event, the formation of Earth-Prime brings back Moira who attends Oliver's funeral after the latter's death during Crisis and becomes the guardian of Oliver's son, William.

 Other versions

 Thompson also portrays the Earth-2 doppelgänger where she is married to the Earth-2 version of Malcolm Merlyn.
 She is then seen to be erased after a wave of the anti-matter destroys Earth-2.

+Thompson also voiced Wellenreiter's A.I. system in the crossover Crisis on Earth-X. She was Gideon's Earth-X equivalent aboard a timeship owned by the Dark Arrow and designed by Eobard Thawne.

 Quentin Lance

-Quentin Larry Lance (portrayed by Paul Blackthorne; main: seasons 1–6; guest: seasons 7-8) is a mayor, former police detective, captain, and deputy mayor, the father of Laurel Lance and Sara Lance, and former husband of Dinah Lance.
-Quentin has a grudge against the Queen family, blaming Oliver for Sara’s apparent death.
-However, Quentin reconciles with Oliver after knowing Sara is alive and a vigilante, eventually joining Oliver’s crusade.
+Quentin Larry Lance (portrayed by Paul Blackthorne; main: seasons 1–6; guest: seasons 7–8) is a mayor, former police detective, captain, and deputy mayor, the father of Laurel Lance and Sara Lance, and former husband of Dinah Lance.
+Quentin has a grudge against the Queen family, blaming Oliver for Sara's apparent death.
+However, Quentin reconciles with Oliver after knowing Sara is alive and a vigilante, eventually joining Oliver's crusade.
 Quentin dies in the sixth season when Ricardo Diaz wounds him and becomes hospitalized.
 Shortly after, Quentin dies due to his brain not getting oxygen.
-The Monitor uses a mental déjà vu on Oliver to convince Oliver he can’t save everyone when it comes to the different deaths of Quentin.
+The Monitor uses a mental déjà vu on Oliver to convince Oliver he can't save everyone when it comes to the different deaths of Quentin.
 After the Crisis, Quentin is alive after a timeline change.